 Meet Our Therapists

-Dr. Carrison is completing a postdoctoral fellowship with AuSM.
-She completed her doctorate of psychology at Saint Mary’s University of Minnesota in 2016.
-Dr. Carrison uses cognitive behavioral strategies in therapy to help clients change problematic behavior patterns.
+Dr. Carrison is a licensed psychologist who earned her doctorate of psychology at Saint Mary’s University of Minnesota in 2016.
+She uses cognitive behavioral strategies in therapy to help clients change problematic behavior patterns.
 She has experience in psychological assessment and testing with the goal of providing individuals with targeted interventions to overcome areas of need.
 Dr. Carrison has worked with individuals on the autism spectrum in day training program and group home settings.
 In addition to her work at AuSM, Dr. Carrison teaches courses at Saint Mary’s University – Rochester Campus.
-Dr. Carrison has been licensed in Minnesota as a drug and alcohol counselor since 2002 and has worked in a variety of substance abuse treatment settings with both adults and adolescents.
+She has been licensed in Minnesota as a drug and alcohol counselor since 2002 and has worked in a variety of substance abuse treatment settings with both adults and adolescents.

 Sara Lahti, MA, CCTP